ParkinsonLab/Architect/README.md

 # Architect

 Architect is a pipeline for automatic metabolic model reconstruction.
-Given the protein sequences of an organism, enzyme annotation is first performed through ensemble approaches, followed by gap-filling.
-Sample simulation-ready SBML model reconstructions of Caenorhabditis elegans, Escherichia coli and Neisseria meningitidis are given in the folder Architect_reconstructions.
+Given the protein sequences of an organism, enzyme annotation is first performed through ensemble approaches (that is, combining predictions from individual enzyme annotation tools), followed by gap-filling.
+Sample simulation-ready model reconstructions of Caenorhabditis elegans, Escherichia coli and Neisseria meningitidis are given in the Systems Biology Markup Language (SBML) (Keating et al, 2020), within the folder Architect_reconstructions.

 Architect is designed to be an interactive tool for model reconstruction.
 Architect can either be run using Docker on a simple computer, or on a computer cluster (such as [Niagara](https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart)).
 In specific instances, users not using Docker will have to ensure certain dependencies are fulfilled and that certain specific modifications are made; these are detailed in this document.